 There are plenty of juicy biographies and autobiographies about Hollywood’s biggest personalities in front of the camera, but just as dramatic — and sometimes even more so — are the ones that focus on the figures behind the scenes.

-This selection of memoirs from some of cinema’s most celebrated filmmakers — from pioneering Oscar winners to unsung figures and plenty in between — follows the making of specific films, explores the courses of entire careers, and even includes some instructional advice along the way.
+For those who enjoy delving deeper into filmmaking from the viewpoint of directors and screenwriters, we rounded up a list of memoirs to add to your reading list (or holiday gift list).
+This selection of memoirs from some of cinema’s most celebrated filmmakers, from pioneering Oscar winners to unsung figures and plenty in between, follows the making of specific films, explores the courses of entire careers, and even includes some instructional advice along the way.

 This memoir by the outspoken Oscar winner covers his childhood in New York, his time serving in Vietnam, and the making of some of his biggest successes (including “Platoon,” “Midnight Express,” and “Scarface”).